 To describe the circumstances under which ASU Counseling Services must secure informed consent from ASU students to assist them in understanding limits to confidentiality of services received at ASU Counseling Services and to facilitate coordination of care with other providers

 Arizona Revised Statutes §§ 32–2061; 36–501

 The informed consent process is designed to provide students with timely and understandable information regarding confidentiality and its limits, the nature of counseling services, rights of mental health clients, and methods for appealing unsatisfactory services.
 It is ethically and legally important that potential clients be aware of specific information before choosing to use mental health services.
 By providing the Informed Consent form and relevant information, ASU gives students opportunities to make informed decisions about their participation in the services provided.
 If a student chooses not to sign the Informed Consent form, the staff member providing service will inform the student about alternative on- and off-campus mental health services and will assist the student with accessing such services.
 No further services will be provided.

-See the ASU Counseling Services Web pages for detailed information on services provided.
+See the ASU Counseling Services Web site for detailed information on services provided.